oasisprotocol/oasis-sdk/docs/rofl/app.md

 :::info

-You can find the entire project insite the Oasis SDK repository under [`examples/runtime-sdk/rofl-oracle`].
+You can find the entire project inside the Oasis SDK repository under [`examples/runtime-sdk/rofl-oracle`].

 <!-- markdownlint-disable line-length -->